sveltejs/svelte/DEVELOPER_GUIDE.md

 We invoke `scope.get` passing `node.name` (or the substring that goes from the start to the first `.` in case the component looks like this `<Component.Value />`)... what we get back is a `Binding` which contains the information about where the variable for that component was declared (or imported).

-If we are in runes mode, the binding is not null and the binding.kind not `normal` (which means a regular non stateful variable) then we set the `metadata.dynamic` for this component to `true`...we will use this during the transformation phase to generate the proper code to remount the component when the variable changes.
+If we are in runes mode, the `binding` is not `null`, and the `binding.kind` is not `normal` (which means a regular non stateful variable) then we set the `metadata.dynamic` for this component to `true`.
+We will use this during the transformation phase to generate the proper code to remount the component when the variable changes.

 The analysis phase is also the moment most of the compiler warnings/errors are emitted.
 For example if we notice that some top level reference starts with `$$` (which is prohibited) we throw a `global_reference_invalid`